fluttercommunity/flutter_launcher_icons/README.md

 ## :sparkles: What's New

 #### Version 0.7.0 (Unreleased)
- * Now ensuring that the Android file name is valid - An error will be thrown if it doesn't meet the criteria
+ * Added check to ensure the Android file name is valid
  * Fixed issue where there was a git diff when there was no change
  * Fixed issue where iOS icon would be generated when it shouldn't be
  * Added support for drawables to be used for adaptive icon backgrounds